Skip to content Skip to footer

 Customer = Businesses.
 User = Office Managers or Owner (depending on size)

-We defined ‘How’ customers interact with payment services: What the overall best journey experience was from beginning to end?
-We built partnerships with independent software vendors, like Epic Systems, to reference KeyBank financial services like credit card payments.
+We defined how customers interact with payment services: What was the overall best journey experience from beginning to end?
+We built partnerships with independent software vendors, like Epic Systems, to reference KeyBank’s financial services like credit card payments.

-We defined ‘What’ make KeyBank different with Services: We conducted internal research including interviews with stakeholders.
+We defined what makes KeyBank different and what XUP brings with services: We conducted internal research, including interviews with stakeholders.
 We also created a competitive analysis.

 Research Breakdown